Shin-Aska/Terminal/README.md

 Programs using the library must first activate the library with the command cnTerm_Activate.
 This is to indicate that the library will now be overriding the normal i/o commands of the program.
-Functions such as *printf* and *cout* might still work but it is *recommended* that those functions will be unused while this is activated as it might generate an error on the output of the program.
+Functions such as *printf* and *cout* might still work but it is **recommended** that those functions will be unused while this is activated as it might generate an error on the output of the program.

 Once activated, you can now call functions such as *cnPrint()* which will print the text on the screen.
-Other functions exists for manipulation input/output such as *cnStartPoint()* which specifies which space it will display text.
-As an example, compiling this code:
+Other functions for manipulation  of input/output exists such as *cnStartPoint()* which specifies which space it will the text display.

+For example, compiling this code (Demo - 1.cpp)

 ```C++